usaid-cs/yesterday-i-learned/random.md

 - Kafka told his friend to have his works "to be burned unread" after he dies.
 His friend responded be publishing everything, citing Kafka might have had psycological issues that made him say such things.
 - There is an encyclopedia page dedicated to [Rihanna's forehead](http://uncyclopedia.wikia.com/wiki/Rihanna%27s_Forehead).
 - [Intel GPU firmware have been proprietary since skylake.](https://lists.freedesktop.org/archives/intel-gfx/2015-June/068167.html)
 - The [Great Wall of China](https://en.wikipedia.org/wiki/Great_Wall_of_China) comes in multiple discrete sections, sometimes even perpendicular to each other.
+The touristy parts are well-kept obviously, but the other parts are often in disrepair.
 - Sleeping Dogs was one of the greatest games you bothered to finish.
 The story, the setting, the knee-breaking action, driving while hopping from car to car.
 - Elon Musk once said along the lines of: [if you work 100-hour weeks and others work 40-hour weeks, then your chances of (he used the word "success", but it's probably more like "getting something done") is higher, if not 2.5x higher, than your competitors.](https://www.nextbigwhat.com/elon-musk-quotes-297/) You know that's 14-hour work days, right?
 You know people burn out, right?
 - The most average person is [a 28-year old Han Chinese man](http://www.dailymail.co.uk/news/article-1362709/Typical-human-face-28-year-old-Chinese-man.html).